tonygao0125/learningSpark/README.md

 WHY SPARK IS "LAZY"?
 - In case of Hadoop MapReduce, the data transformations are intermidately mapped and stored in HDFS and finally reduced and stored in HDFS via HardDisk.
 HardDisk does'nt have so much limitation because of space.
 - In case of Spark, intermidiate data transformations are recorded in forms of DAG(Directed Acyclic Graph) and stored in RAM.
 And, until the Action assigned, the tranformations are eventually executed according to DAG and stored in HDFS.
 This is because the memory has space limitation, RAM space is not comparable to HardDisk space.

+##### Narrow Transformation vs Wide Transformation
+- Narrow transformation: data transformation within the partition and different partitions of data process in parallel.
+One to one process, e.g., filter transformation.
+- Wide transformation: partitions on different machines have data moving between machines, which is called shuffle.
+Shuffle takes time. e.g., join transformation.
+**If the using RDD for data representation, we must be careful, for example, use filter transformation prior to join transformation, otherwise it will take very long time because of shuffle.
+If using dataframe and dataset API, we don't have to worry about it.**